Cosmological Models Without Singularity Based on RW Metric or A New Metric and their Explanation for Evolution of the Universe: Introduction to the model based on the RW metric

-We consider that it is impossible to solve the singularity issue of space-time and the issue of the cosmological constant in the frame of the conventional theory, so that new conjectures are necessary.
-On the basis of a new essential conjecture, we can solve the two issues, well explain evolution of the universe and the characters of huge voids, and give new predictions and some guesses.
+It is impossible to solve the space-time singularity issue and the cosmological constant issue in the frame of the conventional theory, hence new conjectures are necessary.
+Based on a new essential conjecture, we have constructed a cosmological model and solve the two issues, well explain the evolution of the universe, primordial nucleosynthesis, cosmic microwave background radiation $(CMBR)$ and give new predictions.

 As is now well known, there is space-time singularity under certain conditions$^{[1]}$.
 These conditions fall into three categories.
 First, there is the requirement that gravity shall be attractive.
 Secondly, there is the requirement that there is enough matter present in some region to prevent anything escaping from that region.
 The third requirement is that there should be no causality violations.
 Because of the theorems, there must be space-time singularity in the conventional theory.
 On the other hand, there should be no space-time singularity in physics.
 Hence this problem must be solved.